 Compare Top Rated Credit Cards with Kudos

-- Welcome offer guarantee: If you find a better welcome offer within three months of approval, Kudos will match it.
+- Receive a welcome offer guarantee—if you find a better offer within three months of approval, Kudos will match it.

 Who Should Choose the Chase Sapphire Reserve®?

-The Chase Sapphire Reserve® is tailored for frequent travelers who can fully leverage the premium benefits of this travel card to offset its annual fee.
-This includes individuals who spend significantly on travel and dining, value airport lounge access through Priority Pass™ Select, and seek robust travel protections.
-Points enthusiasts also benefit by transferring points to various airline and hotel partners for maximum value.
-Points are not earned on travel until after the first $300 is spent annually on travel purchases, as this amount goes toward the $300 Annual Travel Credit.
+The Chase Sapphire Reserve® is tailored for frequent travelers who spend heavily on dining and travel and can take full advantage of its premium perks to offset the annual fee.
+This card is a strong fit for those who value comprehensive travel protections, airport lounge access through Priority Pass™ Select, and the flexibility to transfer points to various airline and hotel partners, as detailed in this comprehensive review.
+Points are not earned on travel until after the first $300 is spent annually on travel purchases, as the first $300 goes toward the $300 Annual Travel Credit.

 Who Should Choose the Bank of America® Travel Rewards?